imitelis/Full_Stack_Open_Exercises/part10/README.md

 ### Exercise 10.13: the sign in form mutation

 The current implementation of the sign in form doesn't do much with the submitted user's credentials.
 Let's do something about that in this exercise.
-First, read the rate-repository-api server's authentication documentation and test the provided queries and mutations in the Apollo Sandbox.
+First, read the rate-repository-api server's [authentication documentation](https://github.com/fullstack-hy2020/rate-repository-api#-authentication) and test the provided queries and mutations in the Apollo Sandbox.
 If the database doesn't have any users, you can populate the database with some seed data.
-Instructions for this can be found in the getting started section of the README.
+Instructions for this can be found in the [getting started](https://github.com/fullstack-hy2020/rate-repository-api#-getting-started) section of the README.

-Once you have figured out how the authentication works, create a file useSignIn.js file in the hooks directory.
-In that file implement a useSignIn hook that sends the authenticate mutation using the useMutation hook.
-Note that the authenticate mutation has a single argument called credentials, which is of type AuthenticateInput.
-This input type contains username and password fields.
+Once you have figured out how the authentication works, create a file `useSignIn.js` file in the <em>hooks</em> directory.
+In that file implement a `useSignIn` hook that sends the `authenticate` mutation using the [useMutation](https://www.apollographql.com/docs/react/api/react/hooks/#usemutation) hook.
+Note that the `authenticate` mutation has a single argument called `credentials`, which is of type `AuthenticateInput`.
+This [input type](https://graphql.org/graphql-js/mutations-and-input-types) contains `username` and `password` fields.

-The return value of the hook should be a tuple [signIn, result] where result is the mutations result as it is returned by the useMutation hook and signIn a function that runs the mutation with a { username, password } object argument.
+The return value of the hook should be a tuple `[signIn, result]` where `result` is the mutations result as it is returned by the `useMutation` hook and `signIn` a function that runs the mutation with a `{ username, password }` object argument.
 Hint: don't pass the mutation function to the return value directly.
 Instead, return a function that calls the mutation function like this:

 ```
 const useSignIn = () => {